WhoIsSethDaniel/goldsmith.nvim/README.md

 - [ ] testing support
     - [x] GoAddTests
     - [x] GoAddTest
-    - [ ] make :GoTest a wrapper around vim-test? or vim-ultest? both?
+    - [ ] make :GoTest a wrapper around vim-test? or vim-ultest? both? none?
     - [ ] use `gotests` to generate skeleton testing file
         - [x] GoAddTests (-all support)
         - [x] GoAddTest (-only support) - works on current function if no arg